ProgrammierIgel/CAS-Discord-Bot/README.md

 [Developer Portal]("https://discord.com/login?redirect_to=%2Fdevelopers%2Fapplications")

-Step 4 is to replace `123` to your token.
+Step 4 is to replace `123` to your token in the BOT.py.

 Now create a new terminal and run:
 ````bash